Development of Windows Vista: Milestone 4

-After several months of relatively little news or activity from Microsoft with Longhorn, Build 4008 (with a build date of February 19, 2003) made an appearance on the Internet around February 28, 2003.
+After several months of relatively little news or activity from Microsoft with Longhorn, build 4008 (with a build date of February 19, 2003) made an appearance on the Internet on February 28, 2003.
 It was also privately handed out to a select group of software developers.
-As an evolutionary release over build 3683, it contained a number of small improvements, including a modified blue "Plex" theme and a new, simplified Windows Image-based installer that operates in graphical mode from the outset, and completed an install of the operating system in approximately one third the time of Windows XP on the same hardware.
+As an evolutionary release over build 3683, it contained a number of small improvements, including a modified blue "Plex" theme and a new, simplified Windows Image-based installer that operated in graphical mode from the outset, and completed an install of the operating system in approximately one third the time of Windows XP on the same hardware.
 An optional "new taskbar" was introduced that was thinner than the previous build and displayed the time differently.
+This "new taskbar" also displayed taskbar buttons at the center rather than on the left (a similar feature would appear on Windows 11 18 years later).

 The most notable visual and functional difference, however, came with Windows Explorer.
 The incorporation of the Plex theme made blue the dominant color of the entire application.
 The Windows XP-style task pane was almost completely replaced with a large horizontal pane that appeared under the toolbars.
 A new search interface allowed for filtering of results, searching for Windows help, and natural-language queries that would be used to integrate with WinFS.
 The animated search characters were also removed.
 The "view modes" were also replaced with a single slider that would resize the icons in real-time, in a list, thumbnail, or details mode, depending on where the slider was.
 File metadata was also made more visible and more easily editable, with more active encouragement to fill out missing pieces of information.
 Also of note was the conversion of Windows Explorer to being a .NET application.